0x4D31/honeybits/README.md

 _Author: Adel "0x4D31" Karimi._

+The Windows version of this project: [honeybits-win](https://github.com/0x4D31/honeybits-win)

 ## Background

-The problem with the traditional implementation of honeypots in production environments is that the bad guys can ONLY discover the honeypots by network scanning which is noisy!
-The only exception I can think of is [Beeswarm](https://github.com/honeynet/beeswarm) (it intentionally leaks credentials in the network traffic and then looks for the unexpected reuse of these honey credentials).
+Although honeypots are used by security researchers to study the attackers’ tools, techniques and motives for many years, they still have not been widely accepted and deployed in production environments.
+One reason is that the traditional implementation of honeypots is static and success is based on an attacker discovering it (which usually requires network scanning)!

-If you take a look at the [Mitre ATT&CK Matrix](https://attack.mitre.org/wiki/Main_Page), you will see that 'Network Service Scanning' is only one of the many different Post-breach activities of attackers. **The more you plant false or misleading information in response to the post-compromise techniques** (specially the techniques under ‘credential access’, ‘Discovery’, and ‘Lateral movement’ tactics in ATT&CK matrix), **the greater the chance of catching the attackers**. _Honeybits_ helps you automate the creation of breadcrumbs/honeytokens on your production Servers and Workstations.
+Taking a look at the [Mitre ATT&CK Matrix](https://attack.mitre.org/wiki/Main_Page), you will see that 'Network Service Scanning' is only one of the many different Post-compromise activities. **The more you plant false or misleading information in response to the post-compromise techniques** (specially the techniques under ‘credential access’, ‘Discovery’, and ‘Lateral movement’ tactics in ATT&CK matrix), **the greater the chance of catching the attackers**. _Honeybits_ helps you automate the creation of breadcrumbs/honeytokens on your production Servers and Workstations.
 These honeytokens or breadcrumbs include:
 * Fake bash_history commands (such as ssh, ftp, rsync, scp, mysql, wget, awscli)
 * Fake AWS credentials and config files (you required to create fake AWS IAM users with no permissions and generate access keys for them)
 * Configuration, backup and connection files such as RDP and VPN